Itheum/itheumcore-elrond-data-nft-minter/README.md

     fn init(&self);
 ```

 The init function is called when deploying or upgrading the smart contract.
-It receives no arguments and what it does for the data nft minter smart contract is to pause it, enable whitelist and setting the default values for minimum royalties, maximum royalties and maximum supply
+It receives no arguments and does the following: pauses the contract, enable whitelist and sets the default values for minimum royalties, maximum royalties and maximum supply.

 ### Only owner endpoints